HZCTony/U-net-with-multiple-classification/README.md

 # Unet : multiple classification using Keras

-This is a modified project from the 2-class [zhixuhao/unet](https://github.com/zhixuhao/unet.git) here.
-The main purpose of this project is establishing a process of colorful classification.
+This is a modified project from the two-class(cell and background) [zhixuhao/unet](https://github.com/zhixuhao/unet.git) here.
+The main purpose of this project is establishing a process of multiple classification.
+Here are 3 classes, dog, cat and background and I open the labelled images.
+Try it!

-The orinigal thesis is [U-Net: Convolutional Networks for Biomedical Image Segmentation](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).

 --------------------------------------------------------------------------------
-### 2019/08/14 update
+### 2019/09/13 update

 I simplified my code and now make training much easier.
-You can just pass the parameters when you want to do training.

-For example, I did my own training with the command line as following:
+Once you want to run training, you can just pass some parameters in command line like below:
 ```
 python3 main.py -n 001 -lr 0.00004 -ldr 0.000008 -b 16 -s 60 -e 80
 ```

--n = Just a number.
+-n   = A number helps save different .h5 and directories of infered images.
 -lr  = learning rate
 -ldr = learning decay rate
 -b   = batch size
 -s   = steps
 -e   = epochs

-If you want to know more params, check the commands in mode/config.py
+(check more params in mode/config.py)

+After you build up your own dev environment, you can run with the command immediately.

 --------------------------------------------------------------------------------